 Additionally, the longer the interrogation, the more likely someone is to falsely confess.
 In fact, 84% of false confessions occur after more than six hours of questioning.

-False testimony by witnesses other than the defendant is also problematic.
+False testimony by other witnesses also perpetuates wrongful convictions.
 Similarly to coerced confessions, people may lie about witnessing a crime because of coercion.
 They may have been threatened by law enforcement or offered something in exchange for lying.
 It is not uncommon for prosecutors to offer leniency to someone involved in a crime in exchange for testifying against another person.

 Witnesses also lie for their own reasons.
-They may be seeking revenge, attempting to protect themselves if they did something illegal, or protecting a vulnerable friend or family member.
-There is a myriad of reasons why people lie during a criminal investigation or trial, but the end result is always the same: it perpetuates wrongful convictions.
+They may be seeking revenge, protecting themselves if they did something illegal, or protecting a vulnerable friend or family member.

 How can we stop law enforcement from coercing false information?